Société Minière de Bakwanga: Establishment and early years

-Despite the smuggling and regional turmoil, the company was extremely dominant in the world's diamond trade.
-In 1963, MIBA produced 80 percent of the world's industrial diamonds and 57 percent of all diamonds.
+In 1962, MIBA produced only 1.4 million karats of diamonds (almost all of them industrial diamonds), less than a tenth of its record output of 18 million karats in 1961.
+At that time, 4 to 6 million karats of diamonds were sourced yearly by diamond smugglers, in contrast with the pre-independence era when Belgian colonial administrators were in charge of enforcing the Forminière’s extraction monopoly.
+Despite the smuggling and regional turmoil, the company remained dominant in the world's diamond trade.
+MIBA produced 80 percent of the world's industrial diamonds and 57 percent of all diamonds in the early 1960s.
 However, from 1961 to 1967 nearly all of the production was exported illegally through neighboring countries, such as the Republic of Congo.